 If you are in a visa status sponsored by JHU, you must contact the Office of International Services ([email protected]) to determine your eligibility to engage in paid teaching activities.
 Failure to do so could result in a violation of your visa status.

 Post-doctoral fellows that are employed at a rate of 100% FTE (Full Time Equivalent) for their research/appointment must be pre-approved before any additional work (e.g. a paid teaching opportunity) is undertaken.
-Please work with your department or center Administrator who will work with the Office of the Dean on the necessary approval, before you accept a paid teaching opportunity.
+Please work with your department or center Administrator who will work with the Office of the Dean on the necessary approval before you accept a paid teaching opportunity.

 Please understand that these policies are not to limit our support of your professional development but to protect you from being in violation of possible visa and/or funding restrictions.
-Both the Office of International Services and your department or center Administrator will be able to review your specific case and make recommendations based on your eligibility.
+Both the Office of International Services and your department/center administrator will be able to review your specific case and make recommendations based on your eligibility.

 Grad Students & Post-docs